BND Hamburger Icon

 What are the benefits of accepting recurring payments?

-• Fewer late or missed payments: Let’s say your customers or clients pay you on a regular basis.
+• Fewer late or missed payments: Let’s say your customers or clients pay you regularly.
 With recurring payments, the customer no longer has to remember to pay you.
-Instead, they’ll have their funds automatically withdrawn and sent to you.
+Instead, they’ll have their funds withdrawn automatically and sent to you.
 The result is the near-elimination of late or missed client or customer payments.

 • No need to ask customers or clients for payment: Every small business owner likes earning money, but few enjoy pestering clients for payment.
 With recurring payments, you’ll get your money automatically without having to ask for it.
 That means greater cash flow and fewer headaches.